 - Cathay Pacific – 5 to 15% off flights

-- JetBlue – Up to 5% off fares
+- JetBlue – Up to 5% off coach fares

 - Qantas – 8% to 25% off fares between the US and Australia/NZ, depending on flight direction

-- Singapore – Up to 5% off select flights from the US
+- Singapore Airlines – Up to 5% off select flights from the US

 I’ve made excellent use of the American Airlines benefits.
-And saved money on paid flights, earned elite status from free challenges, and bonus Business Extra points (which I redeem for lounge access).
+And saved money on paid flights, earned elite status from free challenges, and bonus Business Extra points (which I redeemed for lounge access again this year).

-You can also save 5% with Alaska/Virgin America, JetBlue, and Singapore.
+You can also save 5% with Emirates, JetBlue, and Singapore Airlines.
 And 10% off with British Airways.
 Not huge discounts, but certainly a nice offer.
 Especially if you get travel reimbursed or fly those airlines a lot.

-- Caesars – Free Diamond elite status through January 2019, waived resort fees, VIP lines, $100 Celebration dinner, 20% off select room rates
+- Caesars – Free Diamond elite status through January 2020 (waived resort fees, VIP lines, $100 Celebration dinner, 20% off select room rates)

 - Hilton – Free Gold elite status through March 2020 (free breakfast, upgrades when available, late check-out, extra points on paid rates)

-These are all excellent perks – without having to open a credit card.
-I love Hilton Gold elite status for the free breakfast.
-If you stay at these hotels often, you can get:
+I love Hilton Gold status for the free breakfast.
+And if you stay at Hilton hotels often, you can get:

 - Bonus points